meteor/meteor/content/hot-code-push.md

   at <anonymous>:1:9
 ```

-This error from [cordova-plugin-meteor-webapp](https://github.com/meteor/cordova-plugin-meteor-webapp) may be caused by big files in the `public` folder.
+This error from [cordova-plugin-meteor-webapp](https://github.com/meteor/cordova-plugin-meteor-webapp) may be caused by big files, often in the `public` folder.
 Downloading these can fail depending on connection speed, and available space on the device.

 You could run `$ du -a public | sort -n -r | head -n 20` to find the 20 biggest files and their sizes.
 Consider serving them from an external storage service or CDN instead.
-In this case, they are only downloaded when really needed, and can fail downloading without blocking HCP.
+Then they are only downloaded when really needed, and can fail downloading without blocking HCP.

 <h3 id="locally">If it is only broken locally</h3>